-The managers have full business continuity contingency plans, which they periodically test, to ensure that the club can continue to operate in the event of a serious incident, such as, for example, a terrorist event.
-Business records and documentation are stored electronically, are regularly backed-up and are accessible remotely.
-Various aspects of business continuity testing were carried out during the year which confirmed that the business was able to continue functioning, including all key processes, and further tests will be carried out in the forthcoming year.
+The club's managers have full business continuity contingency plans, including disaster recovery, which they periodically test, to ensure that the club can continue to operate in the event of a serious incident, for example, a terrorist event or pandemic.
+Business records and documentation are stored electronically, are regularly backed-up and are accessible remotely from anywhere in the world.
+Due to the COVID-19 pandemic which started at the beginning of 2020, every aspect of the manager's contingency plans have been implemented.
+Personnel in all of the manager's global offices have successfully transitioned to working from home and the club has been able to continue to provide the same level of service to its members.